joinmarket-webui/jamdocs/docs/about.md

 [glossary]: glossary.md

 Consequently, the problem that needs to be solved is not a technological problem, but an economic problem.
-JoinMarket solves this problem not by central coordination, but by creating a market that allows participants to allocate these resources in the best way, according to their individual needs.
+Joinmarket solves this problem not by central coordination, but by creating a market that allows participants to allocate these resources in the best way, according to their individual needs.

 ## About the Name

-The name "Jam" is a backronym, stands for [*JoinMarket's Awesome, Man*][name], and shouldn't be taken too seriously.
+The name "Jam" is a backronym, stands for [*Joinmarket's Awesome, Man*][name], and shouldn't be taken too seriously.
 However, it works on multiple levels (*Let's jam the signal!*) and "cooking jam" is also a fun metaphor  for mixing something in a tasty way (and putting it in [jars][glossary]).